chef/chef-web-docs/chef_master/source/azure_portal.rst

 #.
 Use the **From Local** button next to the validation key text box to locate a local copy of the validation key.

 #.
-Optional. `Use a run-list <https://docs.chef.io/run_lists.html>`_ to specify what should be run when the virtual machine is provisioned, such as using the run-list to provision a virtual machine with Internet Information Services (IIS).
+Optional. :doc:`Use a run-list </run_lists>` to specify what should be run when the virtual machine is provisioned, such as using the run-list to provision a virtual machine with Internet Information Services (IIS).
 Use the ``iis`` cookbook and the default recipe to build a run-list.
 For example:

    .. code-block:: ruby